What is a Mrirt rug?

 • Professional hand-wash only, every two to three years — never machine wash or steam clean, which can felt the wool and damage both pile and color.

-What should you expect to pay?
+What should you expect to pay for a Mrirt rug?

 Because Mrirt rugs match Beni Ourain in pile height and wool quality while adding more complex dye work, pricing sits close to — sometimes above — comparable Beni Ourain pieces.